GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 Finally, a sampling frequency must be  provided.
 This parameter affects the computed #acr("RIR") 's time resolution and, thus, its ability to capture high-frequency phenomena.
 A higher sampling frequency will increase the computational cost of the simulation.
-In most cases, using the same frequency as the one of the audio signals involved is a safe and practical choice.
+In most cases, using the same frequency as that of the audio signals involved is a safe and practical choice.

-//===== Room, static acoustic simulation
 *Room, Static Acoustic Simulation*

 The _Room_ module is a wrapper around the #acr("RIR") simulation library.
-It brings some additional features among which is the computation of listened signals.
+It brings some additional features, among which is the computation of listened signals.
 Although originally inspired from _Pyroomacoustics_ @scheibler_pyroomacoustics_2018, our _Room_ module has been grown for improved interoperability with the rest of our pipeline.

 We consider a _shoebox_ room defined by its dimensions ($L_x$, $L_y$ and $L_z$) as well as the desired reflection time $T_60$ and sampling frequency $f_s$.
 Individual point-wise sources and microphones can then be positioned in the 3D space.
-Each change in the audio objects localization leads to a new simulation that updates the ($n_m times n_s times L_"RIR"$) #acr("RIR") tensor.
+Each change in the audio objects' localization leads to a new simulation that updates the ($n_m times n_s times L_"RIR"$) #acr("RIR") tensor.
 Our implementation ensures the caching of the #acr("RIR") and solely re-computes it when necessary.
 As stated in the previous @sec:simulator:simulator:components:low_level, the Room can use both the _Pyroomacoustics_ and _gpuRIR_ back ends interchangeably.